wengwz/circuits-design-practices/README.md

 # Contributing
 You are welcome to contribute to this repo by offering circuit design problems that you have ever encountered in job interviews or some important subcompnents frequently used in digital system design.
 You can commit an issue only containg specification of the problem.
 Or you can also commit a pull request involving problem description, starting template, reference solution and testbench.
 And we are also open for any questions about existing practices through issues or pull requests.

+# ToDo
+- add problem descriptions of the practice `gcd`